 By using smaller, compartmentalized storage, you can better keep track of your items and maintain a tidy space.
 This can be applied to any area of the bus, from clothes to electronics.
 The key is to take the time to think about how you use the space and what items you have, then create customized storage solutions for them.

 Put it away the first time

-This principle applies to everything in your bus, from dishes to clothes to tools.
+This principle applies to everything on your bus, from dishes to clothes to tools.
 By putting things away the first time, you reduce the amount of clutter and the need to constantly organize and reorganize.
-It may take a little more effort in the moment, but in the long run, it saves time and energy and makes it easier to keep your bus tidy and organized.
+It may take a little more effort at the moment, but in the long run, it saves time and energy and makes it easier to keep your bus tidy and organized.

 Implementing this method also makes it easy to maintain the bus since everything has its proper place and is easy to locate.
 With this method, all members of the family, including kids, can get into the habit of putting things away, making it easier for everyone to keep the bus tidy.

 It takes a village in order to keep a small space tidy and organized.
 In order for this to be a long-term solution and sustainable; everyone has to work together.
 Otherwise, you will find yourself constantly frustrated and fighting an uphill battle.

 Sit down with everyone that lives on your bus, and have a conversation about your expectations and needs.
 Interestingly enough, even though I initiated this conversation, everyone was in agreement.
 By taking the time to communicate from the get-go, we eliminated a lot of frustration ahead of time.
 And in the end; everyone was happier and more relaxed once we were living in an organized bus.

 Being that a bus is a tiny house; it tends to get messy quickly!
 But, working together also means it can get clean just as quickly with everyone chipping in!